chinonso810/alx-system_engineering-devops/0x00-shell_basics/README.md

 	10. The '10-back' file contains a script that changes the working directory to the previous one.

 	11. The file "11-lists" contains a script that list all files (including files that begin with a period) in the current, parent, and the /boot 			directory in long format.

+	12. The file '12-file_type' contains a script that prints the type of the file named "iamafile" .

+	13. The "13-symbolic_link" file contains a script that creates a symbolic link to /bin/ls.